Six abilities provide a quick description of every creature’s physical and mental characteristics:

 Advantage and Disadvantage

-ability or spell tells you that you have advantage or disadvantage on an ability check, a saving throw, or an Attack
+Sometimes a special ability or spell tells you that you have advantage or disadvantage on an ability check

 If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.